AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-4.md

 ![image.png](https://i.ibb.co/Ypv7mBL/3.jpg)

-Nodejs also comes with built-in modules that you can require and import directly into your code.
-These modules are pre-installed with Nodejs and provide various functionalities like file handling, HTTP requests, and more.
+NodeJs also comes with built-in modules that you can require and import directly into your code.
+These modules are pre-installed with NodeJs and provide various functionalities like file handling, HTTP requests, and more.

 ### What “module” means in practice